 ssh -X user@remote-server

 Then launch terminator from the forwarded session.
-Ensure the remote server has xauth installed and that X11Forwarding yes is set in /etc/ssh/sshd_config.
+If the remote host still refuses the connection, confirm that xauth is installed and that X11Forwarding yes is set in /etc/ssh/sshd_config.
+If the remote system does not have SSH server configured yet, use the guide to install SSH on Ubuntu.

 add-apt-repository Command Not Found

 Minimal Ubuntu installs may not include the add-apt-repository command.
-Install the required package:
+Install the package that provides it, then retry the PPA or Universe command:

 sudo apt install -y software-properties-common